Federal Unsubsidized Loan

 The unsubsidized loan is not subsidized by the federal government; interest begins to accrue from the date of disbursement and is the responsibility of the borrower.
 Borrowers may either pay the interest as they go or allow it to accrue and capitalize (be added to the principal) at the end of the six-month grace period following graduation.

 Maximum Loan: This loan cannot exceed the lesser of $40,500 (adjusted for any academic year greater than nine months) or the cost of attendance minus other aid per academic year; $224,000 cumulative undergraduate and graduate unsubsidized borrowings.

-Loan Fees: Beginning in 2012/13, 1% of the loan amount approved will be deducted from the loan proceeds at the time of disbursement.
-This means if you request $10,000 in unsubsidized loans, then your disbursement will be $9,900 (but your loan debt is $10,000).
+Loan Fees: For 2014/15, 1.072% of the loan amount approved will be deducted from the loan proceeds at the time of disbursement.
+This means if you request $10,000 in unsubsidized loans, then your disbursement will be $9,893 (but your loan debt is $10,000).
 This loan fee is subject to change due to the impact of the sequester.
 Loan fee changes will be announced by the financial aid office.